BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: Solid State Synthesis and Sn Flux Growth

-For Sn flux crystal growth, the respective elements having the same sources and purities as mentioned were loaded into the carbonized 9mm ID silica ampoules along with metallic Sn (99.5\%, Alfa Aesar) in a 1:20 A\emph{M}\textsubscript{2}P\textsubscript{2}:Sn molar ratio in an argon filled glovebox.
+For Sn flux crystal growth, the respective elements having the same sources and purities as mentioned were loaded into the carbonized $9/11\ \mathrm{mm}$ ID/OD silica ampoules along with metallic Sn (99.5\%, Alfa Aesar) in a 1:2:2:20 Ba:Cd:P:Sn molar ratio in an argon-filled glovebox.
 A layer of silica wool was then placed on top of the reaction mixture such that it does not come into contact with the elements.
 Chips of silica were then placed on top of the silica wool, and the ampoules were then evacuated and sealed using a hydrogen-oxygen torch.
-After placing in a muffle furnace in an upright position (silica chips at the top, elements at the bottom), the ampoules were heated to 900°C for 9 hours and annealed at that temperature for 6 hours followed by cooling to 600°C, after which they were quickly taken out, inverted and rapidly centrifuged while hot.
-This allowed the molten Sn flux to be collected at the bottom of the ampoule along with the silica chips while the crystals either remained stuck to the bottom of the ampoule against the ampoule wall or caught in the silica wool.
-The ampoules were then cooled and opened in ambient conditions and the crystals were picked out.
-In some cases, depending on how much Sn was stuck to the crystals, centrifugation was carried out a second time in a different ampoule in similar fashion to yield cleaner crystals.
+After being placed in a muffle furnace in an upright position (silica chips at the top, elements at the bottom), the ampoules were heated to $900\mathrm{^{\circ}C}$ for $9\ \mathrm{hours}$ and annealed at that temperature for $6\ \mathrm{hours}$ followed by cooling to $600 \mathrm{^{\circ}C}$ over $75\ \mathrm{hours}$, after which were quickly taken out, inverted and rapidly centrifuged while hot.
+Doing so allowed the molten Sn flux to be collected at the bottom of the ampoule along with the silica chips, while the crystals either remained stuck to the ampoule wall or caught in the silica wool.
+The ampoules were then cooled and opened in ambient conditions, and the crystals were picked out.
+In some cases, depending on how much Sn was stuck to the crystals, centrifugation was carried out a second time in a different ampoule in a similar fashion to yield cleaner crystals, which were further etched to remove residual Sn from the surface.